-Exit interview
+Exit appraisal

-The EUPHEM and EPIET coordinators conduct an exit interview with the fellows a few weeks before the end of the scheduled training period.
-During this interview, the coordinators assess whether all training objectives have been achieved and pass a review on the training of the last two years.
-The content of the exit interview is confidential (sensitive information about site or supervisor), to allow for open feedback about the programme.
+The EUPHEM and EPIET coordinators conduct an exit interview with the fellows and the main supervisor 1-3 months before the end of the scheduled training period.
+During this review, the coordinators assess whether all training objectives have been achieved and pass a review on the training of the last two years.
+Some content of the exit interview is confidential (sensitive information about site or supervisor or coordinator/s), to allow for open feedback about the programme.
 However coordinators might give some general feedback to the site in an appropriate way in order to facilitate improvements.
 (Appendix 15 & 16)

-4.6.
-Regular EUPHEM forum teleconference
+4.6 Regular EUPHEM Forum teleconference

-The regular EUPHEM forum teleconferences constitute a forum to discuss all issues related to the programme.
-All forum members book a day each month in their calendar for the teleconference.
-The teleconference is used for making decisions regarding fellows' progress, programme contents and also selection of candidates for interview.
+The regular EUPHEM forum teleconferences (TC) constitute a forum to discuss all issues related to the programme.
+All forum members book a day every three months in their calendar for the teleconference.
+The teleconference is used for giving advice regarding fellows' progress, programme contents and also selection of candidates for interview.
+A more frequent TC between the forum standing committee and the Head of the EUPHEM will be organised to discuss progress of the programme.